Taming identical particles for discerning the genuine non-locality: Factorization of Hilbert space

-\begin{proof} A brief sketch of the whole proof is given in the form of a syllogism: 1.
-A Hilbert space $\mH$ is factorizable if and only if the system is quantum causal~\cite{navascues2012physical}.
-2. A identical particles' system is quantum causal.
-3. Combining 1 and 2, the total Hilbert space is factorizable ($\mH= \mH_X\otimes \mH_Y$).
+To proof the factorizability of the bipartite state with identical particles, we employ the concept of \emph{quantum causality} introduced in Ref.~\cite{navascues2012physical}.
+It was shown in the work that a Hilbert space $\mH$ is factorizable into two Hilbert space, i.e., $\mH = \mH_X\otimes \mH_Y$ if and only if the system has the quantum causality (Lemma 4 of Ref.~\cite{navascues2012physical}.
+Therefore, if the system of identical particles is quantum causal, then the Hilbert space of the identical particles is factorizable as $\mH = \mH_X\otimes \mH_Y$.

-To understand the first step, one first need to get used to the concept of \emph{quantum causality} (or quansality)~\cite{navascues2012physical}, which we explain briefly here.
-Assume that Alice is in $X$ and Bob is in $Y$.
-Alice can choose a measurement operation $x$ and produce a datum $a$, and Bob can choose a measurement operation $y$ and produce a datum $b$.
-If they can compare their results after obtaining many data, they can estimate the set of probability distributions $\{P(a,b,|x,y)\}$ for all possible $(a,b,x,y)$.
+First, we briefly explain what the quantum causality is.
+Assume that Xabier is in $X$ and Yoko is in $Y$.
+Xabier can choose a measurement operation $x$ and produce a datum $q$, and Yoko can choose $y$ and produce $r$.
+If they can compare their results after obtaining sufficiently many data, they can estimate the set of probability distributions $\{P(q,r,|x,y)\}$ for all possible $(q,r,x,y)$.
 Then, the notion of quauntum causality is defined as follows~\cite{navascues2012physical}:\\

 \begin{definition}